ufko-org/rebel/docs/reference.md

 - In the geometric form, values are always floats.
 - In the functional form, any data type may be used as the start value.
-- func is evaluated in the caller environment.
+- function is evaluated in the caller environment.
 - The $idx variable reflects the current index.

 Use [sequence](#f-sequence) to generate arithmetic